 - Making informed decisions: In a society where individuals are constantly faced with numerous choices and decisions, information literacy plays a crucial role in enabling individuals to make informed and evidence-based decisions.
 By accessing reliable information, critically evaluating it, and synthesizing relevant insights, information-literate individuals can make well-informed choices in various aspects of their lives, including education, career, health, and personal matters.

 - Ethical information use: Information literacy promotes the ethical and responsible use of information.
-It emphasizes the importance of respecting intellectual property rights, citing sources accurately, and avoiding plagiarism.
+It emphasizes respecting intellectual property rights, citing sources accurately, and avoiding plagiarism.
 By instilling ethical information practices, information literacy helps individuals maintain integrity, uphold academic and professional standards, and contribute to a culture of ethical information use.

 - Digital citizenship: Information literacy is crucial for developing responsible digital citizenship.
 In an interconnected world where online interactions and digital platforms are prevalent, information literacy helps individuals navigate digital spaces safely, understand privacy settings, recognize online threats, and engage in respectful and ethical online behavior.